Ergine: Pharmacodynamics

 Ergine interacts with serotonin, dopamine, and adrenergic receptors similarly to but with lower affinity than lysergic acid diethylamide (LSD).
+It is known to act as an agonist of the serotonin 5-HT2A and 5-HT2B receptors similarly to LSD, albeit much less potently and with reduced activational efficacy.
+The drug has about 4.3% of the antiserotonergic activity of LSD in the isolated rat uterus in vitro.
 The psychedelic effects of ergine can be attributed to activation of serotonin 5-HT2A receptors.